sybrew/the-seo-framework/readme.txt

 		-> Note common values (-1 force index, 0 index, 1 noindex, 1 checked, 0 unchecked)
 	-> TODO: https://github.com/sybrew/the-seo-framework/issues/185#issuecomment-2097836954

-TODO symbols for warnings + reduced contrast = yellow illegible.

-TODO when zooming in with Chromium, the floating title for terms is vertically misaligned.
-	-> Only 125% seems to be affected, 150~225 not.

 TODO add robots.txt settings
 	-> Specifically, to block ChatGPT bot.